BhekumusaEric/AI-Agent/README.md

 # AI-Agent
-# Build your Own AI Agent: Part 1
+# Enhanced AI Agent with GUI
 Welcome to the first installment in our series on [Artificial Intelligence], where you'll build your very own AI agent!
 In this series, you'll learn how AI agents work and gradually develop your agent using the concepts and techniques presented here.

 AI agents are practical implementations of AI principles, designed to interact with environments and take actions autonomously.